yoandym/odoo-llm/llm_tool_knowledge/docs/user-guide.md

-# User Guide for Llm Knowledge
+# User Guide for Llm Tool Knowledge

 ## Overview

-Llm Knowledge provides [brief description of what the module does and its value proposition].
+Llm Tool Knowledge provides [brief description of what the module does and its value proposition].

 ## Getting Started